`

 Call up the project settings for Engine - Interchange.

 In the right-hand part of the dialog (see also the right-hand side of the figure above), you will find the group for the Scene Import Settings under Import Into Level.
 It contains the pipelines that are relevant to us.
-By installing the Cineware Interchange component, you will find an entry for Cineware under which all the required pipeline stacks can already be found (see following figure).
+The Cineware for Unreal installation of the Interchange component automatically integrates all required pipeline stacks (see following figure).

-Automatically added pipeline stacks for Cineware import through the Interchange workflow.
+Automatically added pipeline stacks for the Cineware for Unreal import through the Interchange workflow.

-You only need to add the required Cineware pipelines manually if you want to create an individual stack.
+You only need to add the required Cineware pipelines manually if you want to create individual pipeline stacks for your own workflows.

 Proceed as follows: